pavish/select-madu/README.md

 ## Features
 * Searching select options.
 * Multi-select interface with tags.
-* Data can be provided as an array.
 * Async data load as a function returing promise, for AJAX or for any async opertion.
 * Dynamic changing of data.
 * Multi-level nesting of options as groups.